firedog1024/TheThingsNetwork-with-Azure-IoT-Central/README.md

 ### For the The Things Node device

-Load the TTN-with-IOTC.ino file into the Arduino IDE and change the values of the appEui and appKey to those copied from the EXAMPLE CODE in the code:
+Load the TTN-Thing-with-IOTC.ino file into the Arduino IDE and change the values of the appEui and appKey to those copied from the EXAMPLE CODE in the code:

 ```
 // Set your AppEUI and AppKey from the application afer registering the device